louis-she/minetorch/README.md

 ## Hooks

-Minetorch provided many hook points for users to control the training behaviors.
+MineTorch provided many hook points for users to control the training behaviors.
 All the hook functions receive current  `trainer` instance as the arguments so the hook function can access all the functions and status of `Trainer`.

 | hook points | description |
 | ----------- | ----------- |